coar-repositories/ngr/webroot/content/about/index.md

 # About

-This website contains technical documentation from the [COAR Next Generation Repository Working Group](https://www.coar-repositories.org/activities/advocacy-leadership/working-group-next-generation-repositories/).
+This website contains technical documentation from the [COAR Next Generation Repository Working Group](https://www.coar-repositories.org/news-updates/what-we-do/next-generation-repositories/).

-For more background information about this work, and a list of initiatives that are working on implementation of Next Generation Repositories, visit the COAR website: https://www.coar-repositories.org/activities/advocacy-leadership/working-group-next-generation-repositories/

 ## How to contribute
 This website is automatically built and deployed from sources in this Github repository: